igoriokas/web-crawler/README.md

 ```bash
   python crawler.py https://quotes.toscrape.com ./data-quotes -d 2
 ```

 * By default crawler starts in UI mode, for CLI mode use `--no-ui` flag

+* Outcomes\
+After the crawl completes, the following output files and directories will be generated in the working directory:

+  - **Original HTML pages**
+  Stored in: `<workdir>/pages/`
+  Contains the raw HTML content of all crawled pages.

+  - **Plain text versions**
+  Stored in: `<workdir>/text/`
+  Each file contains the extracted visible text from its corresponding HTML page.

+  - **Aggregated word counts**
+  Stored in: `<workdir>/word_counts.json`
+  A JSON dictionary of total word frequencies across all crawled pages, in the format:
+    ```json
+    {
+      "hello": 12,
+      "world": 7
+    }
+    ```
+    The words are sorted by descending count.

 #### to delete the conda environment:
   - `conda deactivate`